The One (Foo Fighters song)

 The song was also released as a B-side to the CD2 version of the single "All My Life" and on the Limited Edition Bonus DVD of certain copies of the One by One album.
-In the UK, one copy each of six different versions of the single were released—3" CD, CD, MiniDisc, cassette, 12" vinyl, and 7" vinyl—and were given away as prizes.
+In the UK, one copy each of seven different versions of the single were released—3" CD, CD, MiniDisc, cassette, 12" vinyl, 10" vinyl, and 7" vinyl—and were given away as prizes.
 As such, they have become the most highly sought-after Foo Fighters collectibles.

 The cover art resembles the cover art of Fame.
 The video for the song (directed by Jesse Peretz) is loosely based on the movie, seeing the band members attending several art courses; Dave Grohl studies acting, Nate Mendel studies to be a mime, Taylor Hawkins studies violin, and Chris Shiflett attempts ballet.
 In the video, Dave tries unsuccessfully to get the attention of a classmate.

 When it aired on MTV, the chorus was slightly altered.
 The unedited version goes, "You're not the one, but you're the only one who can make me feel like this / You're not the one, but you're the only one who can make me feel like shit!"
 The edited version simply repeats the first line twice so as to avoid the climactic expletive.

 This song was featured in the 8th season of MTV series Making the Video.